grv07/start_rust/README.md

     $ cargo --version

-3. To start a new project with Cargo, enter cargo new at the command line:
+3.To start a new project with Cargo, enter cargo new at the command line:

     $ cargo new hello_world --bin

+4.Now just run hello word:

-4. cargo run
+    $ cargo run

 For more follow https://doc.rust-lang.org/book/getting-started.html